SlimeKnights/slimeknights.github.io/faq/index.md

 ## What versions of Minecraft do you support?

-We currently are primarily focused on 1.20.1, which is currently in Alpha.
-We still have some API improvements and new features planned (see the [roadmap](/docs/roadmap)), including some minor breaking changes to the API.
-We plan to release a new update to 1.19.2 in the near future to deal with bugs discovered during the 1.20 port, along with a couple of new features.
-1.18.2 may also receive a new release with a couple of major bugs discovered recently.
-Anything before 1.18.2 is no longer supported.
+We currently are primarily focused on 1.20.1, working on a final major update, see the [roadmap](/docs/roadmap) for more details.
+After that, 1.20.1 will be put in support, possibly just receiving bug fix updates.
+1.18.2 and 1.19.2 may both receive a bug fix update as well.

-1.21 will come eventually after we are satisfied with content on 1.20.1.
-We are undecided on whether 1.20.2+ will receive any updates.
+1.21.1 NeoForge is the next target after the major 1.20.1 update.

 If you want help with gameplay, you are free to ask on [our discord](https://discord.gg/njGrvuh), though note help with 1.7.10 or 1.12 may be limited due to how old those versions are (its been years, details are forgotten).
 Additionally, anything older than 1.7.10 and any version between 1.8 and 1.11 are entirely unsupported.
 Make sure to mention what version you are talking about if asking about any version other than 1.20.1, as otherwise we will answer for 1.20.1.